UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 ###### Flexibility with the Sample Code:

 While the provided sample of evaluation.py serves as a guideline for how your code will be evaluated, you are encouraged to modify this script as necessary to suit your code's requirements.
-The ability to adapt and optimize the evaluation script demonstrates a deeper understanding of the code's functionality and is viewed positively.

 ###### Criteria for Full Credits: